Resident234/php.net/pages/www.php.net_language.oop5.static.php.md

 $users = UserDataRecord::fetchFromDB();
 ?>
 ```

-I hope this helps some people who need to operate on PHP 5.2.x servers for some reason.
+<br><br>I hope this helps some people who need to operate on PHP 5.2.x servers for some reason.
 Late static binding, of course, makes this workaround obsolete.

 #